Bomure

-Bomure is a village in Sri Lanka situated approximately 30 km east of Kandy in Sri Lanka.
-It is located within Central Province.The capital city, Colombo, is located around 150 km southwest of Bomure.
+Bomure is a village in Sri Lanka, situated approximately 30 km east of Kandy in the Central Province.The capital city, Colombo, is located around 150 km southwest of Bomure.
 As per the most recent census, the population of Bomure is estimated to be around 170 individuals.

 Airport

 The closest airport, Amparai (IATA: GOY), is located approximately 120 kilometers from the area.